MoritzR/fints2ledger/README.md

   --files-path FILES_PATH
                         directory to store fints2ledger files (like
                         config.yml) (default: ~/.config/fints2ledger/)
-  --date START          start date to pull the FinTS entires from (fromat:
+  --date START          start date to pull the FinTS entries from (format:
                         2017/12/31 or 17/12/31, default: last year)
   --separator SEPARATOR
                         character used as separator in csv file (default: ;)
 ```

 ### Template File
-A template file with the name `template.txt` will be automaticall generated.
+A template file with the name `template.txt` will be automatically generated.
 It will be user to create the ledger entries.
 It looks something like
 ```
 {date} {payee} {posting} {purpose}